mark-watson/PythonAIBook/manuscript/category_theory_deep_learning.md

 ### Permutation Invariance via Summation

-A function is invariant to the action of a group $G$ if it produces the same output for any permutation of its inputs.
-In categorical terms, summation $\sum x_i$ acts as a **colimit (coproduct)** over the diagram representing a symmetric group action.
+A function is invariant to the action of a group *G* if it produces the same output for any permutation of its inputs.
+In categorical terms, summation `∑ xᵢ` acts as a **colimit (coproduct)** over the diagram representing a symmetric group action.
 Because addition is commutative and associative, sum-pooling is naturally a morphism that factors through the colimit of the input space.

 ```python
 def permutation_invariant_pool(xs: list[float]) -> float: